PLACE Website

 Community Pedestrian Plan

-Step by Step Los Angeles County: Pedestrian Plans for Unincorporated Communities is a master plan for pedestrian safety in Los Angeles County and includes a Community Pedestrian Plan for Willowbrook/West Rancho Dominguez-Victoria.
-Read the draft Plan here
+Step by Step Los Angeles County: Pedestrian Plans for Unincorporated Communities is a master plan for pedestrian safety in Los Angeles County that will include a Community Pedestrian Plan for Willowbrook/West Rancho Dominguez.

+Outreach in WWRD In collaboration with the Department of Public Health and the Department of Public Works, Los Angeles Walks led outreach efforts in two phases, before and after the draft Plan was released in October 2022.
 The first phase of outreach helped the project team understand barriers and opportunities for walking in Willowbrook/West Rancho Dominguez.
-Efforts include attending existing meetings held by community organizations, schools, and neighborhood groups; tabling at community events; convening focus groups; stakeholder interviews; surveys; community workshops; and community data collection activities.
+Efforts included attending existing meetings held by community organizations, schools, and neighborhood groups; tabling at community events; convening focus groups; stakeholder interviews; surveys; community workshops; and community data collection activities.

 Respondents identified the top three areas of concerns as: